 A tough, consistent force in NASCAR's wild early years, he battled his way to two championships and built a dynasty of driving schools.

-Buck Baker didn't just race cars; he embodied the grit and grind of stock car racing's formative era.
-Starting his NASCAR career in its inaugural 1949 season, the South Carolina native was a former bus driver who brought a blue-collar tenacity to the track.
-His breakthrough came in 1952 with his first win, but his true dominance arrived in the mid-1950s.
-Piloting his iconic #87 Chrysler, Baker captured consecutive Grand National championships in 1956 and 1957, a feat that cemented his place among the sport's early kings.
+Buck Baker won consecutive Grand National championships in 1956 and 1957, piloting his #87 Chrysler to the pinnacle of stock car racing.
+Starting his NASCAR career in its inaugural 1949 season, the South Carolina native brought a blue-collar tenacity to the track.
+A former bus driver, he captured his first win in 1952.
 His style was aggressive and durable, amassing 46 career wins.
-After retiring, he channeled his knowledge into the Buck Baker Racing School, one of the first and most famous driver training grounds, teaching a generation of racers, including his own son Buddy, how to tame the high banks.
+After retiring, he founded the Buck Baker Racing School, one of the first driver training grounds.
+He taught a generation of racers, including his son Buddy, how to tame the high banks.

 1901–1927